LCRoysterproject/oys_transect_bb_report/script/jags_txt/README.md

 This is the `jags_txt` folder.
-This folder contains .txt files which are jag models for Bayesian analyses in scripts.
+This folder contains .txt files which are jag models for Bayesian analyses in `scripts`.